-As Angus Campbell, of Capital CFDs puts it many clients like to trade stocks following news releases.
-'We tend to see activity in individual stocks that have just announced their results or there has been a news story about,'.
-'The days leading up to company's result will usually prompt a rise in trading volumes as traders scour analyst and press forecasts about how the business is performing.'
+Many traders and investors like to trade stocks following news releases.
+‘We tend to see activity in individual stocks that have just announced their results or there has been a news story about,’.
+‘The days leading up to company’s result will usually prompt a rise in trading volumes as traders scour analyst and press forecasts about how the business is performing.’

 Economic data which is explicitly related to a company’s operations is also a catalyst for trading.
 For example, increased oil futures might lead to buying of BP shares.

 By studying the movement of the markets, you can learn which announcements have a significant effect on share prices or currency exchange, and which can be ignored in the context of expected volatility.
 Where you can be caught out, however, is when you take the news at its face value, and trade accordingly.
 Knowing how much money a company made in the last year is useful but, as we all know, past performance is no guarantee of future earnings.
 Keep in mind that things are not always as expected and no one knows for sure what tomorrow’s news will contain.